sbsce/cyubeVR-VoxelAPI-Modding/README.md

 ![PlaceHouseBlock](https://user-images.githubusercontent.com/38058738/163169898-d87b6653-a6c4-4b51-aff0-0f065be19cc2.gif)

-(Both the source code, and the compiled mod ready to be put into your game, for that example is in the `Examples` folder, called `SimpleHouseGenerator__V1`.)
+Both the source code, and the compiled mod ready to be put into your game, for that example is in the `Examples` folder in this repo, called `SimpleHouseGenerator`.
+That mod is also available on the [cyubeVR Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2819425276).

-# Overview of how it works
+# Overview of how the VoxelAPI works

 The way the cyubeVR VoxelAPI works is that there are several `Event_` functions automatically called by the game for any loaded VoxelAPI mod.
 You put in your own code in one (or multiple) of those `Event_` functions, and you are able to call functions interacting with the game, like `SetBlock` or `GetBlock`.